 Don’t worry: I’ve got you covered.
 After years of dealing with the junk my kids bring home, I’ve become something of an expert on the natural cold and flu remedies that are effective.
-The following are a list of remedies that have not only worked for me and my family, but have scientific studies to back up their efficacy.
+The following are a list of immune-boosting remedies that have not only worked for me and my family, but have scientific studies to back up their efficacy.

 To some, elderberry (from the elder flower) sounds like just another health food craze.
 That’s not the case, though.
 Elderberry is legit, and several reputable studies have supported its ability to fight off colds and flus.

 Elderberry can also combat the common cold.
 A study published in Nutrients examined the effects of taking elderberry at the start of a cold.
 Participants who took it recovered two days sooner than those who did not.
 They also had overall reduced symptoms.
 Not only is this some awesome data backing up this particular plant-based home remedy, it is also a call to action: take some elderberry at the first sign of a runny nose.

 You’ve probably been told since you were a kid that honey is a cure-all for cold and cough symptoms.
 Put a spoonful of it in your tea and you’ll be healed in no time.
 Nonetheless, the research isn’t as comprehensive as you might think, and focuses primarily on the use of honey in children with respiratory infections.